CarterFaceySmith/CarterTerminal/README.md

 #### Misc.
 Nonsense
 I changed my default command line terminal to nano because I'm not smart enough to use Vim or its' derivatives.

+But *Carter*!
+Why don't you use Oh-My-Zsh or Fish Shell?!
+Because it's too much, there's a balance to be struck and they lean just too much to the flashy side for me.